alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/testing_benchmarking.md

     Time in ms:        210
 ```

-Next section of the main documentation: [Troubleshooting](../documentation.md#Troubleshooting).
+Next section of the documentation: [Memory Considerations](memory_considerations.md).